Suisun Bay Reserve Fleet

 Ships of the reserve fleet, Suisun Bay, c.
 2001.
 Battleship is row from the bottom (moored at the Port of Los Angeles since 2012 as the USS Iowa Museum.)

 The Suisun Bay Reserve Fleet colloquially known as the mothball fleet, is located on the northwest side of Suisun Bay (the northern portion of the greater San Francisco Bay estuary) in Benicia, California.
 The fleet is within a regulated navigation area that is about 4+1/2 mi long and 1/2 mi wide.
 It begins just north of the Union Pacific Railroad Bridge and runs northeast, parallel to the shoreline.
 Water depths range from about 14 m at Mean Lower Low Water (MLLW) at the foot of the anchorage, to about 8 m MLLW at the shallowest berths towards the northern end of the anchorage.
-As of February 2024, seven ships remain in the fleet (see below).
+As of September 2025, nine ships remain in the fleet (see below).

 Purpose

 The United States Maritime Administration (MARAD) military caretaker oversees the National Defense Reserve Fleet, which serves as a buffer of ships for national defense and national emergency purposes.
 The program began in 1946 at the end of World War II.
 At its peak in 1950, it had more than 2,000 ships in lay-up.
 One of the reserve sites is in Suisun Bay, in the northern portion of San Francisco Bay, in California.
 Only a small portion of vessels currently remain with the Suisun fleet.
-In January 2016, the U.S. Department of Transportation (DOT) and MARAD have officially announced the Suisun site closure in February 2017, any remaining ships will be sold at auction or scrapped.
-The only occupied reserve fleets are the James River Reserve Fleet in Virginia and the Beaumont Reserve Fleet in Texas.
+In January 2016, the U.S. Department of Transportation (DOT) and MARAD officially announced the Suisun site closure in February 2017, any remaining ships would be sold at auction or scrapped.
+The only occupied reserve fleets would be the James River Reserve Fleet in Virginia and the Beaumont Reserve Fleet in Texas.
+However, as of 2025 the Suisun Bay Reserve Fleet is still occupied.